raspberrypilearning/av-e-card/en/step_1.md

 ## Introduction

-In this project, you will make an audiovisual e-card that you can send to friends and family, using the Scratch platform.
+In this project, you will use the Scratch platform to make an audiovisual e-card that you can send to friends and family.

 ### What you will make